 Added by Catherine Gillespie on February 9, 2016 at 12:41 — No Comments

 2015 lead to some amazing discoveries and few more talked about than Jennifer Douda’s scientific breakthrough regarding genome engineering technology called Crispr-Cas 9.
-Simply put, Crispr-Cas 9 allows science to achieve two things; 1) detect viral DNA…Continue
+Simply put, Crispr-Cas 9 allows science to achieve two things; 1) detect viral DNA in a human being and destroy the virus and; 2) make changes to…Continue

 Added by Craig Mowll on February 9, 2016 at 9:25 — No Comments